miyamo2/qilin/.docs/src/content/docs/guides/mcp/tools/calling.md

 To register a tool, you use the `Tool` method on your Qilin instance.
 This method takes three required parameters:
 1. The name of the tool (a string)
-2. A pointer to a nil instance of the request type (used for schema generation)
+2. Typed-nil of the request type (used for schema generation)
 3. A handler function that processes the request and returns a response

 ```go